• Art magazine

 Connections between street art and pop art

-If we take a closer look at the connections between street art and pop art, we can find that there are many similarities.
-Both forms of art often use similar techniques and materials such as spray cans, stencils and stencils.
-They also share similar topics such as consumer culture, advertising and pop culture.
+If we take a closer look at the connections between street art and pop art, we can see that there are many similarities.
+Both art forms often use similar techniques and materials, such as spray cans, stencils, and paint.
+They also share similar themes , such as consumer culture, advertising, and pop culture.

 Some street artists even referred directly to pop art artists such as Andy Warhol and Roy Lichtenstein and designed their works as a homage to this art movement.